111989/Game-Physics/README.txt

 # GJK Collision Detection
-Interactive tools for visualizing the Gilbert-Johnson-Keerthi (distance) algorithm for collision detection.
+Interactive tool for visualizing the Gilbert-Johnson-Keerthi (distance) algorithm for collision detection.

 # A* Shortest Path
-Interactive tools for visualizing the A* Shortest Path Finding Algorithm, which is an informed search algorithm that determines the shortest path between nodes.
+Interactive tool for visualizing the A* Shortest Path Finding Algorithm, which is an informed search algorithm that determines the shortest path between nodes.